How to Make Jambalaya to Enjoy the Classic Creole Dish at Home

 Step 4: Add the Quick-Cooking Seafood and Additional Meat

 Now it's time to stir in the shrimp.
 Cover and simmer about 5 minutes or until the shrimp turn opaque and the rice is tender.
 Add in cubed ham.
 Cook until the ham is heated through.

 It's time to enjoy a steamy bowl of jambalaya.
 Before serving, discard the bay leaf.
 Try to serve the Jambalaya soon after the dish is finished cooking.
 The rice will continue to absorb the liquid, and the dish can become dry if it sits too long.

 What Is Jambalaya?

 This chunky stew combines cooked rice with meat, poultry, and/or shellfish (such as shrimp or crawfish).
 Like many regional specialties, the recipe varies from cook to cook.
-Most versions, however, start with the "holy trinity" of Creole cooking: a base of onion, celery, and green sweet peppers sauteed in cooking oil or another fat.
-The dish usually includes tomatoes as well as ham -- in fact, the word jambalaya is thought to have been derived from the French word jambon, which means ham.
+Most versions, however, start with the "holy trinity" of Creole cooking: a base of onion, celery, and green bell peppers sautéed in cooking oil or another fat.
+The dish usually includes tomatoes as well as ham—in fact, the word jambalaya is thought to have been derived from the French word jambon, which means ham.

 Gumbo Vs. Jambalaya